Teriyaki sauce is so wonderfully flavorful, and it goes perfectly with bold-flavored fish such as salmon.

 It's fine to eat it - it's just not aesthetically pleasing.
 The best way to minimize it is to cook the fish gently and avoid overcooking it.

-I don't.
-I like to keep things quick and simple, so I bake it, make the sauce separately, then brush the sauce on the cooked salmon.
-It's very tasty!
+That's unnecessary.
+I like to keep things quick and simple, so I bake the salmon, make the sauce separately, and then brush the sauce on the cooked salmon.

-It's really your choice!
 Both are excellent methods.
 I usually bake it, but broiling is faster and saves you from the need to preheat the oven.
-It's truly up to you.
 Here's a recipe for broiled salmon.

-While steamed rice is an obvious choice, I like to serve this dish on top of cauliflower rice.
+While steamed rice is an obvious choice, I like to serve teriyaki salmon on top of cauliflower rice.
 It's also very good on a bed of shirataki noodles or sauteed spinach.

 You can keep the leftovers in the fridge, in an airtight container, for up to 3 days.
-Reheat them gently, covered, in the microwave on 50% power.
+Reheat them gently, covered, in the microwave at 50% power.

-Leftovers do tend to dry out when reheated.
-So I prefer to crumble them up and use them as a salad topping the next day for my lunch.
+However, the leftovers tend to dry out when reheated, so I prefer to crumble them and use them as a cold salad topping the next day for lunch (removing the skin).
 Delicious!

 Recipe Card